 We want to make sure that people who use short breaks are treated fairly and consistently.

 We will be re-commissioning our short breaks services for October 2019, as current short breaks contracts come to an end and will use the strategy to underpin our new contracts and short breaks services.

 Short Breaks help people with low, medium, high, or complex needs.
 It does this by linking with services that are available to everyone (these are known as universal services), special schools and specialist short breaks support.

 Short breaks are provided to give:

-Time away from the family for the disabled child or young person, giving them the opportunity for independence, to have fun with their peers, make new friends and have new experiences.
+Time away from the family for the child or young person with a disability, giving them the opportunity for independence, to have fun with their peers, make new friends and have new experiences.